nodejs/abi-stable-node/napi_js_data.md

 #### Description
 This API allocates a `node::Buffer` object.
-While this is still a fully-supported data structure, in most cases, using a TypedArray will suffice.
+While this is still a fully-supported data structure, in most cases using a TypedArray will suffice.

 ### *napi_create_buffer_copy*